crabmusket/crabmusket.net/blog/content/drafts/2018-05-03-some-quotes-from-the-technological-society.md

 &nbsp;

+In the closing pages of the book, Ellul indulges in a cathartic excoriation of the technicians who are not just structurally entombed in technique (as we all are), but who enthusiastically prophesy the coming liberation of humankind through its means.
 Though Ellul insists he is no pessimist, it would take a very generous reader to come to the same conclusion.
 His dialectic approach to his works might explain this; _La Technique_ presents the case for one side, which is compensated for in his other works of theology or social commentary.

-In the closing pages of the book, Ellul indulges in a cathartic excoriation of the technicians who are not just (like all of us) structurally entombed in technique, but who enthusiastically prophesy the coming liberation of humankind through its means.
+Ellul was in some ways content to witness and proclaim the technical reality as he saw it.
+But he also acted throughout his life to challenge it, and to promote human flourishing and adventure.
+I hope his words and ideas might inspire us to similar reflection and passionate action.